Types of Bats in Arkansas are some of the cutest and most adorable animals on the planet! But did you know that they can also be pretty scary?

 8. Evening Bat

-However, sometimes they will also eat insects, spiders, and even small birds or mice.
+However, they sometimes eat insects, spiders, and even small birds or mice.

 The females usually have one pup per year.
 The males are polygynous, which means they mate with more than one female each season.